poconosewandvac/Commerce_AddressManager/README.md

 ## In development

-Let registered customers view and edit their comOrder addresses.
+Let registered customers view and edit their saved comAddress addresses.